shendo94/alx-zero_day/README.md

-the README file at the root directory alx-zero_day updated
+the README is up to date now